 Another technique based also on the asymptotic properties of the g modes comprises of computation of the Fourier transform of the power spectrum, and subsequent searches for regular patterns in period.
 This technique is explained in more detail by García et al.(these proceedings).
 In both cases, it is the use of combined information from many modes, and the patterns they give rise to in the spectrum, that decreases limits on the amplitude threshold required for detection.
-However, this 'mode averaged' information does impose some restrictions for inference made on the core structure.
+Figure 3 shows the results of the method of García et al. derived independently from their own prescription.
+The reproduction of their results allows one to design rejection-acceptance tests that can be applied to the disparity between their results.
+In any case, this 'mode-averaged' information does impose some restrictions on inferences made on the core structure.
 In short, detection on a mode-by-mode basis (i.e., of individual multiplets) is more desirable.
 Nevertheless, these pattern methods will provide invaluable input for the mode-by-mode searches.